Doing Experiments and Revising Rules with Natural Language and Probabilistic Reasoning: Contents

-The prompts used in all of our experiments can be found in \Cref{tab:proposer,tab:local_proposer,tab:refinement,tab:llm}.
-In \Cref{tab:proposer}, we engineer the prompts for online inference so that they only output simple rules; this approach helps the proposer output hypotheses with higher priors, since our prior is defined by the number of words in the rule.
+For Zendo, we engineer the prompts for initial importance sampler $q(h|x,y)$ for online inference so that they only output simple rules (see \Cref{prompt:proposer}); this approach helps the proposer output hypotheses with higher priors, since our prior is defined by the number of words in the rule.
 We cannot apply this trick to batch inference because, unlike online inference, it does not evolve simpler rules into more complex ones.
+Additionally, we also design the importance sampler prompts to avoid proposing negative rules (`there is no ...') (see \Cref{prompt:proposer}).
+We found that this leads to a more human-like behavior and also better performance.